menu

 Green Bank is a tiny town located in the state of West Virginia.
 With a population of 141 people and just one neighborhood, Green Bank is the 265th largest community in West Virginia.
 Green Bank has an unusually large stock of pre-World War II architecture, making it one of the older and more historic towns.

-Green Bank is a blue-collar town, with 35.29% of people working in blue-collar occupations, while the average in America is just 27.7%.
+Because occupations involving physical labor dominate the local economy, Green Bank is generally considered to be a blue-collar town.
+35.29% of the Green Bank workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
 Overall, Green Bank is a town of sales and office workers, transportation and shipping workers, and farmers, fishers, or foresters.
 There are especially a lot of people living in Green Bank who work in office and administrative support (61.76%), farm management occupations (11.76%), and architecture and engineering (2.94%).

-Green Bank is a good choice for families with children because of several factors.
-Many other families with children live here, making it a place where both parents and children are more likely to develop social ties with other families.
-The town’s good public school district and large population of college-educated adults provide an environment conducive to academic success.
-Many people own their own single-family homes, providing areas for children to play and stability in the community.
+Because of many things, Green Bank is a great place for families with children to consider.
+First of all, many other families with children live here, making Green Bank a place where both parents and children are more likely to develop social ties with other families, as well as find family-oriented services and community.
+The town’s good public school district and large population of college-educated adults provide an environment conducive to academic values.
+With regard to real estate, Green Bank has a high rate of owner-occupied single family homes, which tends to reflect stability in the local community.
 Finally, Green Bank’s overall crime rate ranks among the lowest in the country, making it one of the safest places to raise a family.

 The population of Green Bank is very well educated relative to most cities and towns in the nation, where the average community has 21.84% of its adult population holding a 4-year degree or higher: 37.50% of adults in Green Bank have a bachelor's degree or even advanced degree.